 There are a variety of tools available both online and through special request to aid data users.
-To accommodate the series breaks in CFOI (See the history section for more information.), the online data tools can be run for the periods 1992-2002, 2003-2010, and 2011 forward individually, but cannot cross over these time periods.
+To accommodate the series breaks in CFOI (see the history section for more information), the online data tools can be run for the periods 1992-2002, 2003-10, and 2011 forward individually, but cannot cross over these time periods.

-In the CFOI for reference year 2011 forward, it is possible for a total value to be suppressed (meaning not published) for confidentiality purposes while one or more component pieces of the total value are published.
-In these cases, the total value does not meet CFOI's publishability criteria and is therefore suppressed, but one or more component pieces do meet the CFOI publishability criteria and are published.
+For CFOI reference years 2011 through 2018, it is possible for a total value to be suppressed for confidentiality purposes when one or more component pieces of the total value do not meet CFOI's publishability criteria.